Nigh7Sh4de/available/README.md

 ranger
 ========

-A lightweight JS library for defining an array of time ranges.
+A lightweight JS library for defining an array of ranges.